How Acupuncture and Dry Needling Work

 First off, we can start with debunking the basic history of Chinese Medicine and how we are generally told that acupuncture works.
 The Western idea that Chinese medicine is an energetic, metaphysical medicine was created by a French bank clerk named Georges Soulie de Morant in the early 1900’s.
 Unfortunately, de Morant lacked any training in medicine or ancient Chinese language.
-De Morant’s explanation of concepts like Qi and Meridians was neither historically accurate nor consistent with science, even the science of the time.
+De Morant’s explanation of concepts like Qi and Meridians was neither historically accurate nor consistent with science, even the science of his time.

 -Paul Unschuld, historian of Chinese medicine